-Police: 2 shot, 1 seriously following separate shooting incidents in Milwaukee
+Police: 2 shot, 1 seriously hurt following separate incidents in Milwaukee

 The first shooting happened near 2nd and Concordia around 9 p.m.

-Police say a 27-year-old man walked into a nearby hospital suffering from a non-fatal gunshot injury.
+Police say a man, 27, walked into a nearby hospital suffering from a non-fatal gunshot injury.
 The victim gave the location of the shooting, but has not said what the circumstances were that led to the shooting.
 The victim is expected to survive his injury.

 The second shooting happened around 9:15 p.m.

-The victim, a 21-year-old man, was dropped off at a Milwaukee Fire House, according to police.
+The victim, a man, 21, was dropped off at a Milwaukee fire house, according to police.
 He suffered from a very serious gunshot wound.
-MFD performed life saving measures and took the victim to the hospital.
+MFD performed life-saving measures and took the victim to the hospital.
 After dropping the victim off, the subject fled the scene in a vehicle.

+It has been determined the shooting happened near 18th and Locust.
+Police are seeking a suspect.